pprcht/irmsd/README.md

   -h, --help            show this help message and exit --quaternion          Use the quaternion-based Cartesian RMSD instead of the invariant RMSD.
   --inversion {on,off,auto}
                         Control coordinate inversion in iRMSD runtypes: 'on', 'off', or 'auto' (default: auto).
 Used only for iRMSD.
   --heavy               When comparing structures, consider only heavy atoms.
   -o OUTPUT, --output OUTPUT
                         Output file name (optional).
 If not provided, results are only printed.
+  --ref-idx REF_IDX     Index of the reference structure in the provided structure list (default: 0,
+                        i.e., the first structure).
+  --align-idx ALIGN_IDX
+                        Index of the structure to align to the reference structure (default: 1, i.e., the second structure).
+Used only for quaternion RMSD.
 ```

-Finally, the `sort` runtype performs ensemble pruning to remove redundant structures from a given structure list.
+Finally, the `sort` (or `prune`) runtype performs ensemble pruning to remove redundant structures from a given structure list.
 It also splits the structure list into chemically distinct ensembles, should different molecules be included (currently decided via the sum formula).
 ```
-usage: irmsd sort [-h] [--rthr RTHR] [--inversion {on,off,auto}] [--align] [--heavy] [--maxprint MAXPRINT] [-o OUTPUT]
+usage: irmsd sort [-h] [--rthr RTHR] [--ethr [ETHR]] [--bthr BTHR] [--ewin EWIN]
+                  [--inversion {on,off,auto}] [--align] [--classic] [--heavy] [--maxprint MAXPRINT] [-o OUTPUT]
                   structures [structures ...]

 positional arguments: